Our most important wedding photographs: Julie & Oren

 The most important wedding photograph – the first look image brings back emotions

-In the US ‘the first look’ is usual before a wedding.
-A lovely tradition where the groom sees his bride for the first time, just the two of them.
+‘the first look’ – A lovely tradition where the groom sees his bride for the first time, just the two of them.
 They spend some time together before the ceremony and celebrations, just the two of them (and the unobtrusive photographer of course!)

 “This photo showing the first reveal just captures how blown away I was by seeing Julie”